Rachel Lane Dip.Psychodynamic Counselling, MBACP Accred.

 I offer short term counselling and long term psychotherapy to people from all walks of life.

-Currently working via Phone and Zoom
+Currently working via Zoom

 I work with individuals and couples, referrals from GP practices, EAPs and referrals from various organisations wishing to provide support for their staff.